Day that you'll come back to me

 - Cover Version: "Behind The Mask" is a somewhat interesting case: the original song from 1979 was primarily a Synth-Pop instrumental with the occasional lyrical chorus (as was the case with most of the songs on its parent album), but Jackson wrote a whole series of new verses for the song specifically for himself to sing (the man was known as a singer and a dancer, not an instrumentalist).
 These revised lyrics became standard for most covers of the song, including ones by The Human League and Eric Clapton in the years before Jackson's cover was eventually allowed to be released.

 - Crossover: Michael teamed up with Akon and Lenny Kravitz to make "Hold My Hand" and "(I Can't Make It) Another Day", respectively.
+Lenny would complete the crossover eight years later with his single "Low", which also features posthumous vocals from MJ.

 - Cut Song: Invoked Trope, since nearly all of the songs were merely demos before being remixed.